gavz/SharpAttack/README.md

 SharpAttack is distributed as source code.
 Binaries will not be made available.
 To build SharpAttack:

 1. Clone the repo with `git clone --recursive https://github.com/jaredhaight/SharpAttack`
 2. Build with a recent version of Microsoft's [Visual Studio](https://visualstudio.microsoft.com/vs/).
 The free, community edition will work fine.
 Make sure that when you build the project, you're targeting the version of .NET thats appropriate for your needs.
-You should get a copy of SharpAttack.exe and SharpSploit.dll
+    * Your build should result in a copy of SharpAttack.exe and SharpSploit.dll
 3. You can use Microsoft's [ILMerge](https://www.microsoft.com/en-us/download/details.aspx?id=17630) to merge SharpSploit.dll with the SharpAttack executable into a single file (`.\ILMerge.exe SharpAttack.exe SharpSploit.dll /out:.\SharpAttackBundle.exe`).
+    * The only DLL that needs to be bundled with SharpAttack is SharpSploit.
+Any other DLLs can be ingnored.
-Make sure to delete any pdb files before doing this else you'll get errors.
+    * Make sure to delete any pdb files before doing this else you'll get errors.

 ## Thanks
 SharpAttack is built on top of [Cobbr's](https://twitter.com/cobbr_io) incredible [SharpSploit Project](https://github.com/cobbr/SharpSploit).
 SharpAttack is basically an easy way to interact with SharpSploit.